How to Discipline Without Spankings, Time-Outs, & Groundings

 The Trouble With Time-Outs

 A teacher may see time-outs as a necessary evil in a busy classroom.
-There are times when she must remove a disruptive child from the group so instruction can continue and the other kids can learn.
+There are moments when she must remove a disruptive child from the group so instruction can continue and the other kids can learn.
 She doesn't use time-outs as a punishment but as an opportunity for the youngster to calm down and regain their composure.
 She may even have a special time-out corner in the room where the youngster sits and does soothing activities such as coloring, playing with play-dough, and squeezing a stress ball.